nullthefirst/nullthefirst/README.md

 I am a software engineer turned management consultant.

 I live by a simple philosophy:
 > "...
-From one thing, know ten thousand things. <br />When you attain the Way of Strategy <br />there will not be one thing you cannot see."
+From one thing, know ten thousand things.
+When you attain the Way of Strategy there will not be one thing you cannot see."

 ---